 Welcome to our Resource Centre web page.
-The Kingsway School is one of only two secondary schools in Stockport to offer additional specialist provision for students with severe and complex needs.
+The Kingsway School is one of three secondary schools in Stockport to offer additional specialist provision for students with severe and complex needs.

 The Resource Centre team has extensive experience and skills which ensure that students receive the optimum balance of support whilst cultivating independence.
 The teachers and RSIAs at The Kingsway Resource Centre ensure that integration is meaningful and students are fully included where appropriate.